anshulpatel25/krutrim/README.md

 ## Usage

 - Enter your query in the chatbot input field.
-- The chatbot will respond with helpful and accurate answers.
+- The chatbot will respond with helpful answers.
 - If the chatbot doesn't know the answer, it will respond with "I don't know."

 ## License